kubalomzik/PQCat/README.md

 - **May-Meurer-Thomae (MMT) Algorithm**

 The tool allows users to experiment with parameters, visualize results, and analyze performance characteristics such as execution time and decoding success.
+In its current state it's able to handle random linear codes, Hamming and Goppa codes.
+Specific input values for these codes can be provided as parameters.

 ## Setup